juliajmg/KilobotsNestSite/RecordingAndImageProcessingProtocol.md

 1. Order kilobots with beacons below the glass and distribute the rest randomly over the circle.
 2. Run the program, and set a timer to start recording right before the 30th cycle starts (beacon will turn green in cycle=29).
 3. Record the rest of the cycles up until cycle=255 or the camera dies haha.
-4. For $\Delta t > 800$ two videos will be recorded to include all cycles.
+4. For $\Delta t > 800$ two or more videos will be recorded to include all cycles.

 ## Image Extraction